-Dystonia is a neurological movement disorder characterized by persistent or periodic muscle contractions that cause abnormal, often repetitive, body movements, postures, or both.
-The movements are usually patterned and twisting, and may resemble a tremor.
+Dystonia is a movement disorder characterized by uncontrollable muscle contractions that cause involuntary, often repetitive, body movements and/or postures.

 Focal hand dystonia is a specific form characterized by excessive, involuntary muscle contractions in the fingers, hand, forearm, and sometimes shoulder.
 Symptoms usually appear when a person is doing a task that requires fine motor coordination of hand and arm muscles.